 This is the third article in a five week series where we discuss proper nutrition for triathletes.
-The week focuses on the importance of fat in the endurance athlete’s diet.
-Moving forward we’ll explain the importance of protein, and carbohydrate as well as share strategies to calculate your daily caloric expenditure and the proper macronutrient breakdown to improve your athletic performance.
+The week focuses on the importance of carbohydrate in the endurance athlete’s diet.
+Moving forward we’ll explain the importance of protein as well as share strategies to calculate your daily caloric expenditure and the proper macronutrient breakdown to improve your athletic performance.

 Each macronutrient (fat, carbohydrate, protein) plays an important role in health and performance.
 For example, different carbohydrate will affect energy and performance depending on nutrient timing and type of carbohydrate a triathlete eats.
 Fats are the most calorically dense macronutrient and if over consumed can negatively affect body composition.
 Protein during and after workouts, for example, will be used for energy and repair, respectively.

 Body composition, current health, and athletic goals will play a key role in determining the best macronutrient manipulation for a specific athlete.
 For example, a body builder will require more protein and fewer carbohydrates than a long-distance triathlete.
 Additionally, different body types (endomorph, mesomorph, ectomorph) utilize the macronutrients in different ways.
 Ectomorphs have a higher carbohydrate tolerance than endomorphs who generally store excess calories as fat more easily.
 Mesomorphs have a tendency to build muscle easier than the other two body types.
 Of course, different health attributes of the individual athlete will play a role in macronutrient protocols as well.
 If an athlete is deficient in one area, it may require a particular focus on a specific macronutrient until the deficiency is remedied.

 For carbohydrates, generally athletes should consume 6 to 12 grams per kilogram of body weight per day.
 Athletes logging lower training hours should be closer to the lower end of that range, and those training longer durations will be more towards the higher end.